 For Ukrainians and Americans, the preferable outcome would have been a decisive defeat of Russia in the first weeks of the war.
 Russians had a decisive advantage in the air force.
 Ukrainians asked for air support.
 It was risky because it would require NATO to shoot down Russian rockets and airplanes above Ukraine.
 But legally, it was for Ukrainians to decide who could fly in their airspace.
 No one was bold enough to tell Putin that and act on it.

 Western aid for Ukraine is a series of delays.
-Whatever weapons Ukraine asked for was always delivered like mustard after dinner.
+Whatever weapons Ukraine asked for were always delivered like mustard after dinner.
 It could happen once or twice, but it is logical to ask who loses and who benefits when it becomes a pattern.
 It seems like an elusive hand intentionally prolongs the conflict.

 Currently, the opponents of the extended help to Ukraine claim that they want to end the war and save American taxpayers money.
 Coincidentally, it plays into the interests of financiers.